 Are the messages always related to one specific module in your case?

-#3 Updated by Bob Tregilus almost 2 years ago
+#3 Updated by Bob Tregilus about 2 years ago

 Thanks for the explanation of the warning, which I only saw once, but which preceded the "bug" on that single image.